fluent/fluent-plugin-windows-eventlog/README.md

       read_interval 2
       tag winevt.raw
       <storage>
-        @type local             # @type local is default. persistent true         # default is true.
-If you want to use on-memory storage, set false. path ./tmp/storage.json # This is required when persistent is true.
+        @type local             # @type local is the default. persistent true         # default is true.
+Set to false to use in-memory storage. path ./tmp/storage.json # This is required when persistent is true.
-                                # Or, please consider to use <system> section's root_dir parameter.
+                                # Or, please consider using <system> section's `root_dir` parameter.
       </storage>
     </source>